-Linda L. Ammons is counsel to the president for legal education at Widener University.
+Linda L. Ammons is dean emeritus and counsel to the president for legal education at Widener University.
 She assumed this role in the summer of 2014 after retiring as associate provost and dean of the law school.
 She was the first woman and the first African American to lead Widener University School of Law, and was the senior African American female dean in the nation when she stepped down after serving eight years.
 Ammons came to Widener in 2006 from Cleveland-Marshall College of Law in Cleveland, Ohio, where she was associate dean and professor of law.
 During her 15 years at Cleveland-Marshall, she chaired and served on a number of university committees and taught Administrative Law, Legislation, Mass Communications Law, and Women and the Law.
 In 2006, the Cleveland-Marshall Alumni Association chose her as their Stapleton Award recipient.
 In addition, Ammons has been on the faculty of the National Judicial College in Reno, Nevada, since 1993.
 In 2010, she was named to the Legal Education Development Committee of the American Bar Association, and she recently completed three years’ service as the Chair of the Curriculum Committee of the American Bar Association’s Section of Legal Education & Admissions to the Bar.
 Ammons also served a three-year term on the Government Relations Committee of the Association of American Law Schools.
 Ammons was elected to the Board of Directors of WHYY in Philadelphia, PA, in August 2013.

 Ammons was awarded the Community Leadership Award from Best Buddies Delaware on March 16, 2013.
 In November, 2012, Ammons received the “Excellence in Education Award” from the Delaware Barristers Association.
 In February 2012, Ammons was named one of “The Power 100” African American attorneys in the U.S. In October of 2011, she was honored with the Service to Children Award at the Christopher W. White Distinguished Access to Justice Awards program presented by the Delaware State Bar Association.
 In August 2010, Senator Tom Carper forwarded Ammons’ name to the Department of Justice for consideration by the White House for a seat on the U.S. District Court for the District of Delaware.
 In January 2010, Ammons was appointed by Governor Jack Markell of Delaware to be the special investigator in the case of the alleged child molestations by pediatrician Earl Bradley.
 Her work resulted in a package of nine legislative reforms that were passed unanimously by the Delaware General Assembly.
 In August 2009, she was named among the 14 Most Influential People in Delaware by Delaware Today magazine.
 In May 2009, she was named a Fellow of the American Bar Foundation.
 In 2008, Ammons was named to, and currently serves on, the Board of Directors of the Delaware State Chamber of Commerce.
 She serves as chair of its ethics committee.
 She was honored by the American Council on Education, Office of Women in Higher Education, with the Delaware Leadership Award.
 In 2007, she was named a Senior Scholar in the Department of Health Policy at Jefferson Medical College in Philadelphia, PA.
 Also in 2007, Ammons was appointed by Pennsylvania State Treasurer Robin Weissmann to the e-Treasury Blue Ribbon Advisory Commission on Productivity Management.
 At that time, she was named, and continues to serve as, a Trustee of the Christiana Care Health System of Wilmington, Delaware.